 Every tailgate needs some basic miscellaneous items that can be useful in a variety of ways.
 These items include trash bags, paper towels, and ziplock bags in a variety of sizes.
 These things will keep your tailgate tidy, but are also useful in the event of a mess or an unexpected downpour.

 Tailgating is such a fun addition to the football experience.
-I hope this ultimate tailgate packing list helps improve your next tailgate.
+I hope this ultimate tailgate packing list makes your next tailgate better than ever.
 What are your must pack items for tailgates?
 Leave me a comment and let me know!
-For even more fun, be sure to read my tips for maximizing your college football experience.
+For more tips, check out the perfect age for your first college football game, how to survive football games with kids, and tips for maximizing your college football experience.
 Happy travels!